rogueminx/mement-ohs/README.md

 ## Support and contact details

-Please contact me through github with questions.
+Please contact me through Github with questions.

 ## Technologies Used